William Gaminara: Actor and narrator

 The following year, he played the lead character, Pastor Paul, in Lucas Hnath's The Christians at the Traverse Theatre during the Edinburgh Festival, giving a "superbly controlled performance", which "nails the slow, measured but warmly faux-colloquial rhetoric of the American church", according to a review in The Independent.
 Gardner, in The Guardian, describes Gaminara as "suggesting both the charisma and the arrogance" of his character, and Dominic Maxwell, in a review for The Times, considers that Gaminara "propels it all with conviction".
 Also in 2015, Gaminara took the supporting role of General Groves in the premiere of Tom Morton-Smith's Oppenheimer by the Royal Shakespeare Company at The Swan in Stratford-upon-Avon.
 Michael Billington, in a 5-star review for The Guardian, highlights "outstanding performances" from Gaminara among others, as does Kate Kellaway, in a later Guardian review.

 In 2016, he appeared in Ibsen's An Enemy of the People at the Chichester Festival Theatre, directed by Howard Davies; Gaminara plays the principal antagonist Peter Stockmann "chillingly", according to Christopher Hart's review for The Sunday Times.
 Susannah Clapp, in a review for The Observer, describes Gaminara's performance as "finely slippery", and Ann Treneman in The Times praises his "small-town fury".

 Since his time on Silent Witness, Gaminara has taken occasional television roles, including in The Trial of Christine Keeler (BBC One; 2019–20), the crime drama Honour (ITV; 2020), as well as guest appearances in the sitcom Catastrophe (Channel 4) and the crime drama Death In Paradise (BBC One; 2022).
-He plays Dr Richard Locke in the long-running radio soap opera, The Archers.
+He played Dr Richard Locke in the long-running radio soap opera, The Archers.
 He also voices audiobooks, including Bernard Cornwell's Sharpe novels and John Christopher's The Tripods.